cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/openssh-fido2-hardwarekey.md

   ServerAliveInterval  0
 ```

-is not strictly necessary, but without it you will have to type the pin and touch the hardware key for every SSH command you issue.
-With these
+it saves you from entering the pin and touching the hardware key for every SSH command you issue.
+The above section, turns on SSH connection
-additional configurations you turn on ssh connection multiplexing and the connection stays alive for at least 60 seconds.
-This may be especially
+multiplexing, and the connection stays alive for at least 60 seconds.
+This feature is especially useful when you run a script that issues several SSH
-useful when you run a script that issues several ssh commands in sequence.
+commands in sequence.

 ## Configure sshd on the Target Machine

-To make your target machine more secure you should turn off password authentication and require the entry of the pin of keys.
-To do that you would add the following to your `/etc/ssh/sshd_conf` on the target machine:
+To make your target machine more secure, you should turn off password authentication and require the entry of the pin of keys.
+To do that, you would add the following to your `/etc/ssh/sshd_config` on the target machine:

 ```
 PasswordAuthentication no
 ChallengeResponseAuthentication no